 After hanging up the phone, I felt myself pulled into the kitchen.

-The room felt heavy as I entered.
+The room felt heavy.

 My eyes settled upon the ominous yet strangely comforting object hanging from the ceiling.